 - Any Third Party Contract recipient student will have to provide our office with a copy of their authorization each term.

 If I have either a Cal Vet Waiver or a Third Party Contract, do I need to provide your office a copy of my waiver or contract each term?

 - The refund process will begin 10 business days after the end of the add/drop period.

 - Refunds will be given in the form the payment was made:

 - If the original payment was made by cash or check, then the refund will be in the form of a check, unless the student has e-Refund.

-- If the original payment was made by credit card, then the refund will go back on that credit card.
+- If the original payment was made by credit card, then the refund will go back on the credit card.

 - Convenience fees are non-refundable.

-- Each student receiving a refund is charged a $5.00 processing fee.
+- Each student recieving a refund is charged a $5.00 precessing fee.

 - The Add/Drop period for both the Fall and Spring Terms are the first 2 weeks of the term.

 - The Add/Drop period for the Summer Term is the first week of the term.